 - prices achieved in the chain; - possibility of selling large quantities of produce; - level of labour requirements according to the process of preparing for sale and transportation; - possibility of making long term contracts; - regular and assured payments; - general level of satisfaction ("how much do you "like" this chain?").

 Similarly as in the case of self-assessment the Likert's scale was used.

-Results of evaluation are presented on figure 9 and in the table 20
+Results of evaluation are presented in figure 9 and in Table 20.

 Figure 9.
-Average chain evaluation indicator
+Average chain evaluation indicator (full sample)